 The Battons also argued that they had proven a boundary line by practical location.
 A boundary by practical location may be established in one of three ways: (1) by acquiescing in the boundary for a sufficient period of time to bar a right of entry under the statute of limitations; (2) by expressly agreeing with the other party on the boundary and then by acquiescing to that agreement; or (3) by estoppel.

 The Battons argued that they established a boundary by practical location by acquiescence.
 If a party acquiesces in a boundary for a sufficient length of time to bar a right of entry under the statute of limitations (15 years in Minnesota), a court may establish the boundary by practical location.

 The district court did not expressly address whether they had established a boundary by acquiescence.
 But the judge did note that there must be acquiescence to a boundary line for the statutorily required 15 years in order to be established as a boundary by practical location.
 Because the Hawks had not lived in the home long enough to meet the 15-year requirement, the Court looked to their predecessors, the Bylanders.

 But the Battons and Bylanders treated the boundary line differently.
 While the Bylanders believed the boundary was eight to ten feet north of the tree line, the Battons believed the boundary was along the tree line.
 The disputed 8-10 feet showed that the parties did not acquiesce to a boundary line.
-Instead, they apparently agreed to disagree, but maintained the peace despite their disagreement.
+Instead, they apparently agreed to disagree, but they maintained the peace despite their disagreement.

 Thus, the Court said, the Battons failed to establish a boundary by acquiescence.